tiesselune/sled-entity/Readme.md

 }
 ```

-:bulb: if sibling trees are defined, an entity instance might or might not have a sibling of the other Sibling type!
+:bulb: if sibling trees are defined, an entity instance might or might not have a sibling of the other Sibling store!
 Siblings are optionnal by default.

-:bulb: DeletionBehaviour determines what happens to the sibbling when the current entity is removed :

- - `DeletionBehaviour::Cascade` also deletes sibling entity
- - `DeletionBehaviour::Error` causes an Error if a sibling still exists and does not delete the source element
- - `DeletionBehaviour::BreakLink` just removes the entity without removing its sibling.

 In the above example, deleting a `MyStruct1` instance also deletes its sibling `MyStruct2` instance, but deleting the `MyStruct2` instance leaves its sibling `MyStruct1` instance intact.